Published Oct 12, 2022

 Family Medicine vs. Internal Medicine: Education Levels

-Both Internal Medicine and Family Medicine doctors are required to attend medical school and then complete three years of residency training in their respective fields.
+Both internal medicine and family medicine doctors are required to attend medical school and then complete three years of residency training in their respective fields.

-After residency training, there are differences for each provider.
-Internal medicine doctors are required to spend three years working with hospitalized patients.
-Internal medicine education focuses on training in emergency medicine, critical care, and medical subspecialty care.
-Family Medicine doctors spend their first year also being trained in a hospital setting with patients in a similar way, yet divide their remaining two years into working in pediatrics, OBGYN practices, and other outpatient medical categories.
+Family medicine doctors spend their first year also being trained in a hospital setting with patients in a similar way, yet divide their remaining two years into working in pediatrics, OBGYN practices, and other outpatient medical categories.

 For PAs and NPs, after a 4‑year bachelor’s degree, they obtain either a Master’s or Doctorate in either Family or Adult Medicine.
 A Master’s degree is an additional two years, and a Doctorate is an additional 3–4 years.
 They usually complete one year of clinical rotations in various specialties depending on the chosen specialization.